lmgaspa/crypto_tracker_2.0/README.md

 ## Project Overview
 Crypto Tracker is a React-based application that provides real-time tracking of cryptocurrency prices and their 24-hour price changes.
 This application is built using React and Bootstrap for styling, and it fetches real-time data from the Binance API.
 The project includes features such as filtering cryptocurrencies by categories (MEME, TOP, UTILS, and ALL), and displaying cryptocurrency prices in a visually appealing way with periodic updates.

+### License

+This project is licensed under the MIT License - see the License.mit for details.

 ## Features

 - **Real-Time Data:**